 Chaired numerous seminars and discussions for the Turkish British Legal Society at the House of Lords.
 Speakers and presenters have included Professor Haluk Kabaaligolu Dean of the Yeditepe University in Turkey, Tony McNulty MP and former Minister for Immigration, Ministry of Justice, Presented careers and motivational talks at the London School of Economics (London University).
 Co-speakers included Lehman Brothers, Assistant Professor of Accounting at the London Business School, Director of International Government and Corporate Affairs at BG Group Energy Holdings, Shell Oil, Appeared live on Turkish London Radio dealing with current matters of legal interest raised by the public, Advised on the production set of Judge John Deed, whilst filming in progress, Pupil Supervisor, Former legal column writer at the Turkish newspaper Haber, Working Group on policy making to the Solicitors Regulation Authority.

 First Degree in Psychology BSc(Hons), subsidiary subject Mathematics.
-Final year logical applications of the systems in Multivariate Statistics and laboratory based empirical thesis investigating "Complex impact of circadian rhythms on the autonomic nervous system and their effects on persuasion” (London University, Goldsmith’s College)
+Final year logical applications of the systems in Multivariate Statistics and laboratory-based empirical thesis investigating “Complex impact of circadian rhythms on the autonomic nervous system and their effects on persuasion” (London University, Goldsmith’s College)

 REPORTED CASES (COURT OF APPEAL)

-Gur v Avrupa Newspaper Ltd & another
+Gur v Avrupa Newspaper Ltd and another

 EWCA Civ 594, WL 2148224

 All ER (D) 129 May, material non disclosure

 LTL 25/10/2004 AC0100240 (first instance), disclosure, witness training